SetroZ/IA-2/Report.md

 The generator ensures variability in the dataset by utilizing pseudorandom distribution of attributes while maintaining realistic constraints on parameters such as working hours and skill distributions.
 ### 2.3.2 Experiment Setup and Configuration

+Our experiments evaluated two distinct segments of factors affecting performance:
+- DataSet Ratio
+- Parameter Configuration

+**DataSet Ratio**
-To comprehensively evaluate our algorithm under different operational conditions, we generated eight distinct test scenarios varying in scale and resource balance:
+To comprehensively evaluate our algorithm under different operational conditions, we generated eight distinct dataset scenarios varying in scale and resource balance:

 | Test ID | Tasks | Employees | Resource Ratio | Scenario Description                         |
 | ------- | ----- | --------- | -------------- | -------------------------------------------- |